+Sleep better when you replace bed pillows after three years.
 Over time, our pillows become home to dust mites and can hold on to other things like dead skin and dust particles.

 After years of use, pillows tend to lose their loft, too, and a flatter pillow can lead to neck pain and a poor night’s sleep.

 Replace your pillow every three years.

 - Tommy Bahama Home Ultimate Comfort 2 Pack Standard Pillows ($14.99, Macy’s), regularly $50

 - Nestwell Down Alternative Density Medium Support Standard/Queen Bed Pillow ($7, Bed Bath & Beyond), regularly $16